fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do you build a good software team?

+> How do you manage stakeholders?

+> Will ML set developers apart in the future?

 > Is it still worth learning C++ if you already know Go?﻿

 > should I consider learning c++ first and then Rust or I can directly jump into Rust?